woocommerce/woocommerce/readme.txt

 == Changelog ==

+= 1.1.3 - xx/10/2011 =
+* Updated some localisation strings in email subject lines

 = 1.1.2 - 23/10/2011 =
 * Coupons can be applied to variations (by ID)
 * Fixed up/cross-sell removal